syncfusion-content/blazor-docs/blazor/getting-started/blazor-web-app-linux.md

 {% endhighlight %}
 {% endtabs %}

-## Create a Blazor Web project using .NET CLI
+## Create a Blazor Web App using .NET CLI

 Run the following command in a terminal to create a new Blazor Web App.
 For a Blazor Web App with `Server` interactive render mode & `Per page/component` interactivity location, use the following commands,